wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 ### index.html

-In `<head>` of our html file we add reference to Opentok Client Library used for getting access to `OT` which allows us to get camera access.
+In the `<head>` section of our HTML file, we add a reference to the Opentok Client Library.
+It is used for getting access to `OT` which allows us to get camera access.
 We also include `opentok-layout.js` and our `style.css`.

 ```html
     <script src="https://static.opentok.com/v2/js/opentok.min.js"></script>